Chief Resident's Message

 Chief Medical Resident

-Welcome to the North Shore Medical Center internal medicine residency program.
+Welcome to the North Shore Medical Center Internal Medicine residency program.
 Thank you for your interest in our program.
-I hope this website gives you a sense of what makes North Shore Medical Center (NSMC) a truly exceptional place to pursue your residency training.
+I hope this website gives you a sense of what makes our hospital a truly exceptional place to pursue your residency training.
 The residency program is committed to outstanding resident training, while fostering a supportive and collaborative environment with emphasis on continuous improvement.
 Our Graduates go on to develop successful careers in primary care, hospital medicine and various subspecialties around the country.
-More uniquely, several of our residents enjoy staying in or returning to the North Shore Medical Center for their clinical practice.
+More uniquely, several of our residents enjoy staying in or returning to Salem Hospital for their clinical practice.

 Residents have the opportunity to care for a diverse patient population.
 Care is provided on the floor and the ICU through a multi-disciplinary team consisting of attending physicians, senior residents, interns, nurses and case managers.
-This team based approach allows for a well-rounded learning experience and seamless patient care.
+We also work very close with the Physical Therapy, Occupational therapy, Speech therapy and Nutrition Services team.
+This allows for a well-rounded learning experience and seamless patient care.

 Chief Medical Resident